Pediatrics / Research / Autism & Developmental Disabilities

 Autism & Developmental Disabilities

-Multiple multidisciplinary teams are studying the comparative efficacy of interventions for children and youth with ASD for enhancing language development.
+Multiple multidisciplinary teams are studying the comparative efficacy of interventions for children with ASD for enhancing language development.
 Other projects have focused on increasing the capacity of educators to deliver services in public schools.
-We employ community-partnered practices to develop and disseminate interventions for children with autism, their families, and school teams through our research networks.
-Another multi-site project is evaluating pragmatic language patterns in autistic adults.
-Basic studies are also underway to understand the neurobiology and behavioral responses of individuals with autism.
-Funding from NIH, HRSA, IES, and private foundations has allowed for significant growth in these areas of research.
+We participate in national, multi-site research networks focused on implementation of evidence-based programs in community settings, such as programs focused on caregiver support and system navigation.
+We employ community-partnered practices to develop and disseminate interventions for children with autism and other specific healthcare needs, their families, and school teams through our research networks.
+A wide network of basic and translational investigators are also working to understand the neurobiology underlying autism, rare neurodevelopmental disorders, and other intellectual and developmental disabilities.

 Investigators